ACCIS Leadership Team

 Episcopal High School, Alexandria, VA

-Warren joined the ACCIS Leadership Team in July of 2022 as the Co-Chair of the Diversity Equity and Inclusion Committee.
+Warren joined the ACCIS Leadership Team in July of 2022 as the Co-chair of the Diversity Equity, Inclusion & Belonging Committee.
 Currently, Warren serves as the Associate Director of College Counseling at Episcopal High School (VA).
 He began his career in higher education, working in undergraduate admission at his alma mater, Louisiana State University, and Miami University.
 Warren has served as a College Counselor at Holy Innocents' Episcopal School (GA) and St. John's College High School (DC).
 He is active within the profession, as he has served on the Board of Directors for the Southern Association for College Admission Counseling (SACAC) and advisory boards of various colleges and universities throughout the country.
 He is the Co-Leader of the Black and African Diaspora Special Interest Group for the National Association for College Admission Counseling (NACAC) and has served in a variety of roles within the organization.

 Board Committees: